codepress/admin-columns/readme.txt

 * German (de_DE) - Thanks for contributing the german language goes to Uli
 * Polish (pl_PL) - Thanks for contributing the polish language goes to Bartosz
 * French (fr_FR) - Thanks for contributing the french language goes to Alexandre Girard
+* Danish (da_DK) - Thanks for contributing the danish language goes to Morten Dalgaard Johansen

 = Upcoming releases =